An Ear for Pythagorean Harmonics:

 Gate Timing Device

 Figure 12 shows a "gate timing device."
-It has functional parallels to conventional electrical and electronic circuit components that have the nature of "gates" or "valves" - e.g., electrical relays, vacuum tube triodes and "npn" transistors - but with a new kind of signal and operations.
+It has functional parallels to conventional electrical and electronic circuit components that have the nature of "gates" or "valves" - e.g., electrical relays, vacuum tube triodes and "npn" transistors - but with new kinds of signals and operations.

 As shown in Fig. 12.a, a gate timing device has two different junctions.
 The "input" projection onto and the "trigger junction" have the same function and operations as in the primal timing device.
 In addition, a second projection onto the timing device, called the "line" in Figure 12, attaches through a different kind of junction, called a "modulation junction."
 "Modulation pulses" are carried through the line onto the modulation junction.